Allison-Turner/p2p-livestreaming/README.md

 - [Nginx & RTMP module](https://opensource.com/article/19/1/basic-live-video-streaming-server): Follow the post for how to install and setup Nginx to serve as an RTMP livestreaming server
 - [FFmpeg](https://trac.ffmpeg.org/wiki/StreamingGuide) by `sudo apt install ffmpeg`: A command-line-compatible multi-media tool.
 It supports streaming a pre-recorded video file to some server (A workaround for not being able to use OBS within VMs)
 - `rtmpdump` by `apt`: A command-line tool to pull an RTMP stream.
 It serves as a viewer
-- `mplayer` by `apt`: Same as above
+- `mplayer` by `apt`: Same as above but much more powerful

 > Using OBS for real-time demonstration is not included yet.
 OBS cannot work within a Ubuntu server VM because it requires a graphic card access even if we only want to stream a pre-recorded video file.
-Meanwhile, all the OpenFlow networking experiments must run with Mininet, requiring a VM.
->
-> At presentation it would be the best if we can prepare a Ubuntu Desktop machine with all the Mininet stuff installed and working correctly.
-Then we can use the Linux version of OBS to perform the real-time desktop capturing demonstration.

 ## How to Run

-The following is now only a sample run walkthrough, using a traditional L2 learning switch w/o P2P optimizations.
+The following is an experiment walkthrough.

 1. Log into the Vagrant VM.
 You should be at the `/livestreaming` path.
     - Make at least 2 terminal windows here